digital-asset/daml/daml-lf/spec/contract-id.rst

 ----------------------

 During interpretation local contract IDs are created without suffix.
 Ledger implementations are responsible for enforcing uniqueness of contract IDs on the whole ledger.
 This can be done by enforcing global uniqueness of the seeds or by appropriately suffixing the contract IDs.
 No other requirement (except the 95 bytes size limit) is assumed for those suffices.

-This guard against the submitter choosing low-entropy submission seeds.

 The simplest approach consists to suffix all local contract ID with a uniquely global transaction ID.
 Alternatively central commiter ledger